What Is Collision Coverage?

 If you're leasing or financing a car, your contract or lienholder may require you to carry Collision Coverage.

 However, if your car is 8 years old or older, you'll want to consider if it's right for you to include Collision Coverage on your policy.
 The harsh truth is that older cars generally don’t retain their value.
 And, because Comprehensive and Collision Coverages are usually limited to the cash value of your car, you need to evaluate whether the cost of including that coverage on your policy is worth it to you.

-Real life scenario: It's raining and the roads are slick.
+Example of Collision CoveragePotential real life scenario: It's raining and the roads are slick.
 You lose control of your vehicle and roll into the median.
 With collision coverage, your insurance will help pay to have your vehicle fixed or replaced.